Service dogs in public

 - Handlers are required to clean up or make arrangements to clean up if their service dog toilets in a public place.

-Responsibilities for businesses
+Responsibilities of businesses

 Individuals with qualified service dogs are allowed entry into all places where the public is allowed.
 Businesses should keep the following information in mind: